 The Mathematics requirement is fulfilled when a student receives credit for Algebra I, Geometry, and Algebra II, and credit for taking three mathematics classes while in high school.
-After completing Algebra II, students may take either Precalculus or Plane Trigonometry.
+In some circumstances, students may be able to take Geometry and Algebra II concurrently.
+After completing Algebra II, students may take either Precalculus or Plane Trigonometry (and an additional Math Elective).